davidhozic/discord-advertisement-framework/docs/source/guide/core/autoresponder.rst

       :icon: x

       Represents a logical *AND* operation.
-      :class:`~daf.responder.logic.and_` evaluates to true when all of the operants inside evaluate to true.
+      :class:`~daf.responder.logic.and_` evaluates to true when all of the operands inside evaluate to true.

       For example, if we write: